Autobiography of A Yogi

 “Ah, I long to go to the Himalayas and become like

+you!”
 The vision vanished, but the silvery beams

 expanded in ever-widening circles to infinity.